Table of Contents

 - Bortle scale: Know your light pollution class.
 Bright targets (like the Orion Nebula, Andromeda Galaxy) can be imaged in suburban skies; faint nebulae and IFN (Integrated Flux Nebula – which is dust that is illuminated by starlight), do not.
 Learn more about the Bortle Scale.

 - Seasonality: Targets rise and set with the seasons.
-Use a sky planner to see what’s high at a convenient hour.
+Use a sky planner like the one I created to see what’s high at a convenient hour.

 - Focal length match: